AlphaKretin/bastion-bot/README.md

 ```
 ### To-do List
 - Add pack opening simulation --Feature simon has, but could be improved on
-- Auto CDB update --Bonus
-- Grab DBs (and whatever else) from online *or* local --Bonus
+- Grab pics and other files from online *or* local --Bonus
 - Improve ruling page lookup --questionably possible, requires formulaic way to determine OCG database ID from card data
 - Add OCG/Japanese prices if searching japanese language --questionably possible, requires source with API